Minimal torsion curves in geometric isogeny classes: Properties of Minimal Torsion Curves

 \begin{remark} The minimal torsion curve within a fixed geometric isogeny class may or may not be unique (up to isomorphism over $\overline{\Q}$).
-For example, let $E_0/\Q$ be the elliptic curve with LMFBD label 38.b2 and let $\mathcal{E}$ denote its geometric isogeny class.
-Then Proposition \ref{Prop1.6Restated} implies any minimal torsion curve for $X_1(5)$ must have $j$-invariant in $\Q$.
+For example, let $E_0/\Q$ be the elliptic curve with LMFDB label \href{https://www.lmfdb.org/EllipticCurve/Q/38/b/2}{38.b2} and let $\mathcal{E}$ denote its geometric isogeny class.
+Since there exists $P_0 \in E_0(\Q)$ of order 5, the least degree of a point on $X_1(5)$ associated to $\mathcal{E}$ is 1, and so any minimal torsion curve for $X_1(5)$ must have $j$-invariant in $\Q$.
 By Lemma \ref{Cor:IsogenyDef}, the only other elliptic curve $E' \in \mathcal{E}$ with $j$-invariant in $\Q$ has $j(E')=-\frac{37966934881}{4952198}$.
 However, this curve does not give points on $X_1(5)$ of minimal degree.
 Thus $E_0$ is a unique minimal torsion curve for $X_1(5)$, up to $\overline{\Q}$-isomorphism.

-On the other hand, let $E_0/\Q$ be the elliptic curve with LMFDB label 50.b1 and let $\mathcal{E}$ denote its geometric isogeny class.
-Then a similar argument shows that \emph{any} elliptic curve $\Q$-isogenous to $E_0$ is a minimal torsion curve for $X_1(3)$, giving 4 distinct minimal torsion curves for this class. \end{remark}
+On the other hand, let $E_0/\Q$ be the elliptic curve with LMFDB label \href{https://www.lmfdb.org/EllipticCurve/Q/50/b/1}{50.b1} and let $\mathcal{E}$ denote its geometric isogeny class.
+Then a similar argument shows that \emph{any} elliptic curve $\Q$-isogenous to $E_0$ is a minimal torsion curve for $X_1(3)$, giving 4 distinct minimal torsion curves for this class up to $\overline{\Q}$-isomorphism.
+Representatives for these curves can be found in the LMFDB isogeny class \href{https://www.lmfdb.org/EllipticCurve/Q/50/b/}{50.b}. \end{remark}